hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

-[13:20:56](#1668086456233RRfPz:gitter.im) <hiiamboris (NOT THIS ONE)>: have you tried reading the error message? í ½í¸‰
+[13:20:56](#1668086456233RRfPz:gitter.im) <hiiamboris (NOT THIS ONE)>: have you tried reading the error message? ğŸ˜‰

 [13:22:04](#1668086524234YJEDS:gitter.im) <hiiamboris (NOT THIS ONE)>: if so, you should consult VID's `size` command syntax